-The Enteric Disease Exposure Questionnaires are a new series of surveys in the REDCap software.
-Nebraska enteric staff developed modernized questionnaires using existing variables combined with CDC variables from case reports such as Cyclospora and Cryptosporidium to collect in-depth and enhanced exposure data for 11 enteric conditions:
+The Enteric Disease Exposure Questionnaires are a new series of data collections forms in Nebraska's locally hosted REDCap software.
+Nebraska enteric staff developed modernized questionnaires using locally defined variables combined with CDC variables from case reports to collect enhanced exposure data for 12 enteric conditions (campylobacter, cryptosporidium, cyclospora, listeria, salmonella, salmonella Typhi and paratyphi, STEC, shigella, vibrio, and yersiniosis)

-Infectious Diseases, Infectious Diseases - Foodborne - Host Site Description Nebraska Department of Health and Human Services

-(campylobacter, cryptosporidium, cyclospora, salmonella, salmonella Typhi and paratyphi, STEC, shigella, vibrio, and yersiniosis) during routine case interviews that the enteric NEDSS investigation pages do not currently collect.
-When a new laboratory report that is positive for an enteric condition is uploaded into NEDSS, the patient demographic information will be sent into a new REDCap record.
+Infectious Diseases - Foodborne, One Health - Host Site Description Nebraska Department of Health and Human Services during routine case interviews.
+When a new laboratory report that is positive for an enteric condition is uploaded into NEDSS, the patient demographic information is sent into a new REDCap record which includes the expanded question set that is not available in NEDSS.
 Questions specific to each condition are branched to appear based on the selection of "Yes" to the patient having that condition.
-The interview is then conducted using the condition-specific exposure questions to allow us to collect detailed information on patient exposures.
-All 19 local health departments will be trained on how to use the REDCap system for this project.
+The interview is then conducted using the condition-specific exposure questions to allow for collecting detailed information on patient exposures.
+Beginning in May 2024, all 19 LHDs have been trained to use this new data collection system.